As Shiv Sena is kept dangling, Cong-NCP to meet again

 There have been several rounds of talks between the Congress and NCP, but they have remained inconclusive.
 Sources tell OneIndia that it is the Congress that is not too keen on allying with the Shiv Sena.
 NCP chief Sharad Pawar has not been able to convince Sonia Gandhi as yet on the alliance.

-The source said that Sonia in particular is not happy with the common minimum programme.
+The source said that Sonia, in particular, is not happy with the common minimum programme.
 She would want to have a re-look at the same before making any commitments.
-However she is under pressure from the MLAs as many would want to form the government in the state.
+However, she is under pressure from the MLAs as many would want to form the government in the state.

 Maharashtra: Sonia Gandhi meets senior party leaders to discuss political situation